pfultz2/Pino/README.markdown

 ```
 pino.py myfile.template.c myfile.c
 ```
-If you file is called "myfile.pino.c" then you can just call it like this:
+If your file is called "myfile.pino.c" then you can just call it like this:
 ```
 pino.py myfile.pino.c
 ```